bongo227/Atomical/doc/doc_gen.md

 #### Pratt Parser

 When it comes to language parsing their are many different options.
 A parser generator can automatically build a parser from a list of rules, however the error messages that they produce can be hard to understand and not very customizable.
-For this reason most languages opt to right their own parsers from scratch as I did with Fur.
+For this reason most languages opt to right their own parser from scratch as I did with Fur.
 For this project I implemented a Top down operator precedence parser, also known as a Pratt parser, with a few modifications.

 The key parts of this algorithm is the `led` and `nud` procedures. `led` (short for left denotation) parses the next token in an infix context i.e. the token joins two expressions.
-The original Pratt parser was only designed for expressions however I have added a a `stmd` function which parses a statement in a simular style.
+The original Pratt parser was only designed for expressions however I have added a a `stmd` function which parses a statement in a similar style.

 ##### Nud method
 `nud` (short for null denotation) parser a token in a prefix context, i.e. the token starts a new expression.